stuartcusackie/statamic-blade-view-data/README.md

 # Statamic Blade View Data

-Facades to access Statamic data from within components.
+Facades to access Statamic data from within Blade components.
+This package extracts the Statamic data that is passed to your selected template and adds it to a singleton that can be accessed anywhere in your application.

 ## Installation